Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Col 3:23.
 Whatever you do, work at it with all your heart, as working for the Lord, not for men, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

 One of the major themes of the Bible is freedom from bondage.
-Just as God brought the Israelite's out of slavery in Egypt so He wants to release you from slavery into liberty as well.
+Just like God brought Joseph out of slavery and captivity to prominence, then later brought the whole nation of Israel out of slavery into the promised land, so God wants to release you from slavery into liberty as well.

-Many New Zealanders spend their entire working lives in bondage to their landlord or bank lender, unable to do, go, or give as God desires.
+Many New Zealanders spend their entire working lives in the bondage of debt to their landlord or bank lender, unable to live, give or give as God desires.
 We want to set God's people free from debt so they have real liberty to fully serve God.
 Instead of a 20-30 year mortgage our mortgage term is typically just 7-10 years!

 Deut 28:12.
 You will lend to many nations but will borrow from none.
 The Lord will make you the head, not the tail.
 If you pay attention to the commands of the Lord your God that I give you this day and carefully follow them, you will always be at the top, never at the bottom.